 Challah, a sweet braided egg bread, can be ordered online from the Preschool for your weekly home Shabbat observance.
 These challahs will be delivered to the classrooms each Friday.
-Parents who sign their children up via Remini to be the class mensch (good friend) for Shabbat can order a special challah for that week.
-Order your Challah online by Wednesday.
+Order your Challah online by Monday.

 HEALTH AND SAFETY

 Sick Child Policy